 The power market

-Power is a vital element that supports our modern lives at home and at work.
+Power is a vital element that supports our lives at home and at work.
 As power production and transmission capacity has been extended over the years, transmission of power between countries has become more common.
 As a result a dynamic market has evolved where power can be bought or sold across areas and countries more easily.

 Supply and demand set the price